 The Case for a Holistic Approach to Transforming Clinical Trials

-A new survey of pharmaceutical executives and professionals by ICON and Informa Pharma Intelligence, supplemented by desk research conducted by ISR Research, provides valuable insight into key clinical trial challenges and potential solutions.
+A new survey of pharmaceutical executives and professionals by ICON and Informa Pharma Intelligence, supplemented by desk research conducted by ISR Research, provides valuable insight into key clinical research challenges and potential solutions for clinical development.

 Adopting individual initiatives and tactics can improve clinical trial efficiency, but the potential is even greater when they are applied in a coordinated fashion to reimagine and reinvent the R&D enterprise.